Experience the Stearman

 Today there are about 600 operational Stearman planes in private ownership.

-This particular plane is stationed at Notodden Airport and owned by Scandinavian Aircraft AS.
+This particular plane is stationed at Notodden Airport and owned by Norwegian Flying Aces AS.
 Aircraft Norwegian registration LN-FTX.

 Specifications